AIcodeAcademy/full_stack_blueprint/docs/OVERVIEW.md

    - To run only the server: `bun server`

 3. **Environment Configuration**:
-   - The project uses environment variables (e.g., `SQL_FOLDER`), but currently, they are mostly defaults.
+   - The project uses minimal environment variables defined in `.env` file.
-   - No specific environment variables are explicitly required to run the basic application.

 ## 6. Key Features